MicrosoftDocs/azure-stack-docs/azure-stack/operator/site-recovery-deploy-target.md

 Hub Marketplace:

 1. Follow the instructions in [Download Marketplace items - Disconnected or partially connected scenario](/azure-stack/operator/azure-stack-download-azure-marketplace-item?pivots=state-disconnected).
 Download and run the Marketplace Syndication tool, which enables you to download resource provider packages.
-1. After the syndication tool **Azure Marketplace Items** window opens, find and select the name of the resource provider to download the required packages to your local machine.
+1. After the **Azure Marketplace Items** syndication tool window opens, find and select the name of the resource provider to download the required packages to your local machine.
-1. Once the download finishes, you import the packages to your Azure Stack Hub instance and publish to the Marketplace.
+1. Once the download finishes, import the packages to your Azure Stack Hub instance and publish to the Marketplace.

 ### Connected scenario